 It is important for students to note that the curriculum of the nursing program at OC and UBCO is different than the curriculum of the nursing program at UBC's Vancouver Campus.
 The partnership between OC and UBCO does not provide for direct transfer to UBC's Vancouver Campus.

-Following successful completion of the four-year BSN program, graduates are eligible to write the National Council Licensure Examination (NCLEX) - RN and to apply for registration as a Registered Nurse with the College of Registered Nurses of British Columbia (CRNBC).
+Following successful completion of the four-year BSN program, graduates are eligible to write the National Council Licensure Examination (NCLEX) - RN and to apply for registration as a Registered Nurse with the BCCNM.

 Upon graduation and application to be a registered nurse, graduates are required to meet the Competencies in the Context of Entry-Level Registered Nurse Practice in British Columbia and the Standards of Practice for Registered Nurses in British Columbia.
 For students to obtain the Competencies for Entry Level Registered Nursing Practice certain basic skills and abilities are required and it is important that students are aware of these prior to applying for admission to the nursing program.
-The requirements are called the Requisite Skills and Abilities and can be viewed at https://crnbc.ca/Standards/Lists/StandardResources/464requisiteskillsabilities.pdf
+The requirements are called the Requisite Skills and Abilities and can be viewed at Requisite skills and abilities (bccnm.ca).

 Learning outcomes within each course in the BSN program are achieved by the interaction among students, clients, faculty, and practice partners in a process of lifelong learning.
 At completion of the nursing program, graduates will:

-A program outline for BSN Years 1 and 2 beginning in September 2015 is listed below.
-In the revised curriculum there are 66 required credits in years one and two at OC.
-The 64 credits required in years three and four at UBCO must be taken at UBCO to meet residency requirements.
-To view an outline of years three and four of the program, please see the UBCO Calendar. http://www.calendar.ubc.ca/okanagan/index.cfm?tree=18,288,848,0
+A program outline for BSN Years 1 and 2 is listed below.
+There are 66 required credits in Years 1 and 2 at OC.
+The 64 credits required in Years 3 and 4 at UBCO must be taken at UBCO to meet residency requirements.
+To view an outline of Years 3 and 4 of the program, please see the UBCO Calendar. http://www.calendar.ubc.ca/okanagan/index.cfm?tree=18,288,1076,0

 A minimum of 50% in any of: